smakunzva/factorial/README.md

 # Calculate Factorial

-This repository show the impelementation of calculating the factorial of a number
+This repository show the impelementation of calculating the factorial of a number.